rossreicks/squel/README.md

 A flexible and powerful SQL query string builder for Typescript.

+This is a fork of [squel](https://github.com/hiddentao/squel) that converts it to TypeScript and ESM modules.
+That project has been abandoned and this fork is intended to be a drop-in replacement for it.
+Please see the [CHANGELOG](CHANGELOG.md) for details of the changes.
+Feel free to submit issues if you encounter problems upgrading from squel.

 ## Features

 * Works in node.js and in the browser.